 Remembering Mickey Mantle's Big Hit

-Late August 1961, it was the summer between 6th and 7th grade, and my last summer of Little League Baseball.
+Early September 1960, it was the summer between 5th and 6th grade.
 That day all us Little League ball players from our small rural Southern Michigan town packed into the school bus and were off to Tiger Stadium in Detroit to watch our favorite Detroit Tigers take on those NY Yankees.

 That small rural town was several hours from Detroit, and as such, it was a rare treat for any of us to see a Major league baseball game first hand.
 We listened to the Tiger games over the radio with George Kell and Ernie Harwell calling the games.
 Those were the years when Al Kaline, Rocky Colavito, Norm Cash, Jake Wood, and Jim Bunning, among others were our heros.